guoquan/await-bot/README.md

 # await-bot

+Open source communities are always spending days constructing strange project names.
+This is another stupid example: await-bot works a) in time, b) on time. let's say "in time" (occasional events) and "on time" (timed events) are two features of await-bot.
+I will further abbreviate it as `ab`, for the two features itemized by `a` and `b` as above.

+What is this?
 I do not know.
 Just want to play with Web APIs with javascript async / await something that I do not know again.

 ## how to